A Black Forest Walden / Letters to Camondo

 It’s that white page that, I’m not embarrassed to say, made me lose all composure, overwhelming me with a flood of uncontrollable tears and sorrow, as hard and shattering as I ever recall having had in a lifetime of reading.

-Letters to Camondo may be the emotionally most powerful book I have ever read.
+Letters to Camondo may be the most emotionally powerful book I have ever read.

 — Tobias Meinecke